-Robert G. Vizza heads the firm’s Appellate Practice area, dealing with far-reaching legal issues arising from not only medical malpractice litigation but also premises and workplace liability and civil rights cases.
-Mr. Vizza also serves as General Counsel to the Firm.
+Robert G. Vizza is the partner in charge of Appellate Practice at Bartlett, LLP, a sixty-attorney law firm with offices in New York and Florida.
+His experience covers far-reaching legal issues arising from not only medical malpractice litigation but also premises and workplace liability and civil rights cases.
+He also serves as General Counsel to the Firm.

-In addition to depositions, trials and appeals, Mr. Vizza assists clients with financial audits, litigation cost schedules and verdict exposure estimates, privileged quality assurance investigations and Dept. of Health inquiries including matters before the Office of Professional Medical Conduct, prospective risk management and quality of care issues, and regulatory compliance issues such as HITECH.
+In addition to appeals, trials, and depositions in personal injury actions, Mr. Vizza assists clients with financial audits, litigation cost schedules and verdict exposure estimates, privileged quality assurance investigations and Dept. of Health inquiries including matters before the Office of Professional Medical Conduct, prospective risk management and quality of care issues, and regulatory compliance issues such as HITECH.

 Representative decisions include the following:

 Mr. Vizza has been counseling hospitals on how to update their policies and procedures to respond to this recent holding by the Court of Appeals which defined, for the first time, a duty on the part of physicians to warn patients not to drive after receiving narcotic pain medication.
 Having argued that case in the State’s highest court, Mr. Vizza was successful in limiting the proposed potential liability to just this limited circumstance, and in convincing the court not to impose any duty on the hospital’s part to prevent the patient from driving.
 The case will also stand as precedent for the types of cases that fall under the procedural and substantive protections afforded to doctors and hospitals facing medical malpractice claims as opposed to actions for ordinary negligence.